Review and road test of the Skoda Scala

-Skoda's Scala claims to bring something a little different to the family hatchback class.
+Skoda's Scala claims to bring something a little different to the compact hatch class.
 Jonathan Crouch drives it.

 Ten Second Review of the Skoda Scala

 Skoda has yet to really crack the family hatchback market, which in some ways is strange given the considerable success that various generations of its Fabia supermini have enjoyed.
 Last time the Czech brand attacked this segment, it was so desperate to succeed that it brought us not one family hatch design but two, the very Skoda-like Rapid and the more conventional Rapid Spaceback.
-Now, all efforts have been concentrated on just one design, just one body shape and just one name: Scala.
+Now too, the supermini emphasis is divided - between this car and the slightly smaller Fabia small hatch.

 Design and Build

 The Scala is a crisp piece of design work with its clearly defined surfaces, flowing lines and sleek aerodynamics.
 The front is actually quite striking with an upright radiator grille, a large air inlet underneath and side Air Curtains.
 The side profile 'tornado line' makes the vehicle look longer and works well with the sweeping roof line.
 There are LED head and tail lights, wheels of between 16 to 18-inches in size and as an alternative to the standard tailgate, the car can be ordered with an extended rear window.
 Under the skin, the car sits on the VW Group's latest stiff, sophisticated MQB-A0 platform.